void

 Český svět,12.5.1921

-Guth is held as an example of someone who talks very differently from pubkeeper Palivec.
+Guth is held as an example of someone who speaks very differently from pubkeeper Palivec.

 Background

-Guth was a significant educator and literary figure, also known as a member of the first Olympic Committee, and very active in the Olympic movement.
-He was also master of ceremony at president Professor Masaryk's office.
-From 1920 onwards he called himself Jiří Stanislav Guth-Jarkovský.
+Guth was a significant educator and literary figure, also known as a member of the first Olympic Committee, and was very active in the Olympic movement.
+He was also master of ceremonies at President Professor Masaryk's office.
+From 1920 onwards, he called himself Jiří Stanislav Guth-Jarkovský.

 He studied at universities in Prague and Geneva, and graduated in philosophy.
 He then became an educator in a noble family.
-Already from 1890 he was active as translator of French literature, and he also wrote short-stories using the pseudonym Stanislav Jarkovský.
+From 1890 onwards, he was active as a translator of French literature, and he also wrote short stories using the pseudonym Stanislav Jarkovský.

-At the turn of the century he was teaching at a gymnasium in Prague, was active in Klub Českých Turistů where he for almost fourty years publsihed their montly Časopis turistů.
-He promoted Czech participation in the Olympic Games and he was a member of the very first Olympic Committee from 1896.
-He also wrote travel literature - from the Mediterranean countries, France, Sweden a.o.
+At the turn of the century, he was teaching at a Gymnasium in Prague, and was active in Klub Českých Turistů, where for almost forty years he published their monthly Časopis turistů.
+He promoted Czech participation in the Olympic Games and was a member of the very first Olympic Committee from 1896.
+He also wrote travel literature—from the Mediterranean countries, France, Sweden, etc.

 Kuděj

-Guth var Zdeněk Matěj Kuděj's teacher at the gymnasium at Vinohrady and soon after the end of World War I he employed his former student as secretary of Klub Českých Turistů, an organisation he at the time chaired.
-Kuděj describes his employer in relatively sympathetic terms.
+Guth was Zdeněk Matěj Kuděj's teacher at the Gymnasium at Vinohrady and, soon after the end of World War I, he employed his former student as secretary of Klub Českých Turistů, an organisation he chaired at the time.
+Kuděj describes his employer in relatively positive terms.

 Quote(s) from the novel